 One's having had the illness must be documented with certification stating the test result and test method used, as well as personally identifiable information and the date the test was taken.
 At present, the only recommended laboratory method for SARS-CoV-2 testing is RT-PCR.
 It is pointed out for clarity that the original positive test result is sufficient documentation, and no new test is required after one is free of symptoms.
+The test must be a minimum of 14 days old.
 Having recovered from 'probable COVID-19' does not provide exemption from the test requirement.
 The certification must be in Norwegian, Swedish, Danish, English, French or German.